sewardlee337/sewardlee337.github.io/blog/_posts/2020-09-28-timekeeping-on-mars-with-r.md

 * A Martian year is 1.881 Earth years, or 668.59 sols.
 * Like a terrestrial day, a sol can be divided into 24 "solar hours" and 60 "solar minutes".

-Dr. Allison's became the basis for the [Mars24 Sunclock](https://www.giss.nasa.gov/tools/mars24/): a program developed in Java that keeps track of the time on Earth and Mars.
+Dr. Allison's methodology became the basis for the [Mars24 Sunclock](https://www.giss.nasa.gov/tools/mars24/): a program developed in Java that keeps track of the time on Earth and Mars.
 Below, we're going to replicate the Mars24 algorithm in R.

 ## Implementing the Mars24 Sunclock Algorithm in R